What you need to know about business interruption insurance in HK

 Business interruption risks in Hong Kong

-By waiting until after a disruptive event has occurred, many businesses are missing out on the compensation that they could have received for the initial event, among other inconveniences.
-As such, having the right business interruption policy in place will ensure that your business is truly protected from the wide variety of unexpected disasters that could potentially occur.
+By waiting until after a disruptive event has occurred, many businesses are missing out on the compensation they could have received for the initial event, among other inconveniences.
+As such, having the right business interruption policy in place will ensure that your business is truly protected from various unexpected disasters that could potentially occur.

 What exactly is business interruption insurance?

-Business interruption insurance is typically available as an additional coverage benefit to your business insurance plan, and will tend to cover lost income, ongoing costs (e.g. your bills and obligations to your employees), and sometimes also required extra expenses to mitigate losses caused by external factors – factors not under your control – such as interruptions caused by natural disasters, fire, machinery breakdown, supplier failure, etc.
+Business interruption insurance is typically available as an additional benefit to your business insurance plan, and covers lost income and ongoing costs (e.g. your bills and obligations to your employees).
+It may also cover the extra expenses to mitigate losses caused by external factors – factors not under your control – such as interruptions caused by natural disasters, fire, machinery breakdown, supplier failure, etc.

 3 things to be aware of before you buy business interruption insurance

-1. Know the different coverage options available
+1. Knowing the different coverage options available

-At the same time, other plans will also cover the costs of damages to the premises of a customer or a supplier (e.g. a fire at a supplier’s factory).
-Some plans may also cover non-physical damages, e.g. losses incurred from a cyber incident.
+At the same time, other plans will also cover the damages to the premises of a customer or a supplier (e.g. a fire at a supplier’s factory).
+Some plans may also cover non-physical damages, e.g., losses incurred due to cyber incidents.

-2. Know exactly what interruptions are covered
+2. Knowing exactly what interruptions are covered

-3. Know how claims are paid
+3. Knowing how claims are paid

 One thing to be aware of here is that some insurers may not include the first few days immediately after a disaster/incident in the payout consideration, so it’s a good idea to ensure that you have funds on hand that can cover up to a week’s worth of operating costs.